bogdan7978/Cheatsheets/git_cheatsheet.md

 git checkout -b <name> - to create a new branch and switch to it git checkout - - takes you to previous branch

-Merge conflicts - When branches modified the same line of code (and commited the changes) git diff - to see the conflict git merge --abort - to cancel the merge
+git merge <branch-name> - The branch using this command will take the changes of the other branch specified Merge conflicts - When branches modified the same line of code (and commited the changes) git diff - to see the conflict git merge --abort - to cancel the merge
+After a merge conflict is resolved, an 'add and commit' command is needed to save the changes

+A fork is created when you want to work on a project from GitHub on your own account.
+After that a pull request is sent to the original author and reviewed.

+git commit --amend "new message" - To change the message of a commit